vietjovi/secret-detection/README.md

 # secret-detection
 secret-detection is a static code analysis tool designed for parsing various common data formats in search of hardcoded credentials and sensitive information. secret-detection can run in the CLI or you can integrate it in your CI/CD pipeline.
+### Welcome to join in and feel free to contribute.

 ## Feature
 * Using regex rules to scan, and help identify the following types of secrets: